With just days before a potential shutdown, negotiations continue on must-pass spending bill

-Republicans in the House of Representatives will meet Monday evening to discuss a massive spending bill that they still haven't seen and isn't finished just days ahead of the deadline.
+Republicans in the House of Representatives left a meeting on Capitol Hill Monday evening with few answers on what will be included in a massive spending bill to keep the government funded ahead of a looming Friday deadline.

-Aides and members say that work is still ongoing as lawmakers scramble to resolve a host of outstanding policy disagreements from a controversial rail program between New York and New Jersey to a health care market stabilization package that has become intertwined with the must-pass spending bill.
+Aides and members say lawmakers are scrambling to resolve a host of policy disagreements from a controversial rail program between New York and New Jersey to a health care market stabilization package that has become intertwined with the must-pass spending bill.

-Among the top unresolved issues remain what to do about the Affordable Care Act and whether to attach legislation aimed at stabilizing the Obamacare marketplace and driving down insurance premiums.
+Among the top unresolved issues Monday was what to do about the Affordable Care Act and whether to attach legislation aimed at stabilizing the Obamacare marketplace and driving down insurance premiums.

+Multiple Republicans including Republican Study Committee Chairman Mark Walker said the Obamacare stabilization money hadn't been included.
+Steve Womack, a Republican from Arkansas, reiterated that the bill wasn't finished yet, but that at present he did not believe that stabilization measures for the Affordable Care Act marketplace would be included in the bill because of fights over whether to include the Hyde Amendment, which is regularly attached to annual funding bills, and makes permanent a ban on federal agencies from using funds for abortion services except in cases of rape, incest or when the life of the mother is in danger.

+"No Hyde protections, no CSRs," Womack said referring to the cost sharing reduction payments that go to insurers to help cover the cost of insuring low income people.
+Womack said that the payments were "not in there as we speak."

 Over the weekend, according to two people familiar with the call, President Donald Trump spoke directly with the legislation's top sponsors Republican Sens.
 Susan Collins of Maine and Lamar Alexander of Tennessee and expressed his support for the plan.
 But Democrats have rebuffed abortion restrictions that Republicans want to include in it.
 And some conservatives have balked at spending money to prop up a health care system they tried to repeal last year.

-"I'm still optimistic it's going to be included," Collins said Monday evening as she entered a meeting about the payments.
+"I'm still optimistic it's going to be included," Collins said Monday evening before House Republicans met.
 "It is the right thing to do.
 It would result in rate decreases that would provide substantial relief."

 But health care is hardly the only issue causing tension in the negotiations.
 According to several aides who spoke with CNN, the omnibus isn't expected to include legislation that would modernize the process victims on Capitol Hill undergo when they report harassment.
 Reports that it would not be included in the must-pass spending bill prompted Sen. Kirsten Gillibrand, a Democrat from New York, to release a blistering statement.